Book Your Complimentary Consultation Today Book Now →

 Peel Application

 The acid solution is applied in controlled layers.
-You may feel a mild tingling, warmth, or temporary stinging sensation — this is normal and indicates the acid is working.
-Your provider monitors your skin's response and adjusts the application time accordingly.
+You may feel mild tingling, warmth, or temporary stinging — this is normal and indicates the acid is working.
+Your provider monitors your skin's response and adjusts application time accordingly.

 3